do-jonathan4/lfz-m1/exercises/css-box-model/README.md

 ### Submitting Your Solution

 When your solution is complete, change directories to the root of your lessons repository.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- What CSS properties make up the box model?
-- Which CSS property pushes boxes away from each other?
-- Which CSS property pushes box content away from its border?